Age of consent in Asia: Mongolia

 The age of consent in Mongolia is 16, regardless of gender or sexual orientation.

 Myanmar

 The age of consent in Myanmar is 16.
 It was raised from 14 with the amendment of the Myanmar Penal Code section 375, paragraph 5 in 2016.

 If married, the legal age is now 15.

 Nepal

 The age of consent in Nepal is 18 regardless of gender or sexual orientation.

 North Korea

 The age of consent in North Korea is 15.
-Article 153 of the criminal law states that a man who has sexual intercourse with a girl under the age of 15 shall be "punished gravely."

 Oman

 Sexual activity outside marriage is illegal in Oman.

 Pakistan

 Sexual activity outside marriage is illegal in Pakistan.

-The normal minimum legal age for marriage is 18 for both sexes.
+The minimum legal age of marriage is 18 for males, and 16 for females (with the exception of both Sindh and the Punjab, where the minimum age of marriage is set at 18 for both sexes).

-Palestinian
+Palestine

 Gaza Strip

-In the Gaza Strip, any kind of sexual activity outside marriage is illegal.
+In the Gaza Strip, any kind of sexual activity outside marriage and homosexual is illegal.

 West Bank

-The age of sexual consent is the same as in Jordanian Article 306 of the Penal Code.
-Consensual sex is legal at the age of 16 years.
+The age of sexual consent is the same as in Jordan.
+Consensual sex is legal at the age of 16 years regardless of gender.